GeoffreyCoulaud/gali/README.md

 * Make UI with Combalache
 * Add interactivity to the UI
 * Move `commandExistsSync` calls into a method of `GameProcessContainer`
+* Add option in Dolphin to read cached games
-* Add a better way to handle nested sources (event on add)
+* Add a better way to handle nested sources (event on game push)
 * Additional sources
 	* itch.io
 	* Retroarch (in Steam)